My Blog List

 I check the display and see a tray of bolinhos de bacalhau, which are the Portuguese version of fried fish cakes, tucked in the back.
 I enjoyed many of those the last time I was in Brazil and I am happy to sink my teeth into one and see what the Portuguese version tastes like.
 Anna buys a cup of coffee and Rita offers her a tart that she gladly accepts.
 I think Rita wants to make Anna feel more included in the eating activities since Anna seems bent on not spending any money unless it is absolutely necessary.
 I wonder if Rita promised her anything when she invited her to go with us to Portugal.

 Before I have a chance to see if anyone wants to taste my bolinho de bacalhau Rita asks for a bite.
 She doesn’t fall out of her chair when she tastes it and it almost hurts my feelings.
 I have great memories of eating this snack and drinking cold beer with a bunch of girlfriends on the beach in Rio and was looking forward to it.
 Rita offers me one of the three tarts left on her plate.
 I turn it down.
 A glossy brochure I picked up earlier from the top of the counter explained that the tart is called pastel de nata and is filled with rich egg custard.
 It also says that this tart is the quintessential Portuguese dessert, made by monks and nuns many years ago at a monastery somewhere near Lisbon.
 Although it sounds exotic, I am not in the mood for a sugar and fat overload, even though I am a tourist and I am supposed to eat anything that is put in front of me.
 I do appreciate Rita’s generosity, though.
-She tends to buy more food than she can eat, and then eats everything if nobody else wants to share it with her.
+She tends to buy more food than she can eat and then eats everything if nobody else wants to share it with her.
 This habit, I suspect, is among the culprits in her latest weight gain.
-She always tells me that she hasn’t eaten anything all day, but every year she puts on more and more weight and her clothes get tighter and tighter, until they look like they are bursting at the seams.
+She always tells me that she hasn’t eaten anything all day, but every year she puts on more and more weight and her clothes get tighter and tighter until they look like they are bursting at the seams.
 And since she got together with Fred, the situation has become even worse.

 I blame Fred for this, even though Rita has always struggled with her weight, per her own admission.
 She just loves everything life has to offer.
 In big portions.
 Not just food.
-But Fred has serious issues with food and it’s infectious.
+But Fred has serious food issues and it’s infectious.
 If something is not drowning in melted cheese and topped with bacon and pepperoni or looks like a big piece of meat he will not eat it.
 I know because I’ve seen it.
 They invited me to dinner a few times in fancy restaurants in Carmel and Pebble Beach to liven up the conversation.
 Though I was grateful, I did not enjoy it.
-I don’t frequent this type of restaurants, mostly because they are too expensive for my taste and have waiters who hover above you and every few minutes ask if everything is okay and if you need anything.
+I don’t frequent this type of restaurant, mostly because they are too expensive for my taste and have waiters who hover above you and every few minutes ask if everything is okay and if you need anything.
 I am also not a health freak.
 I love bread, I love mayonnaise, and I put sugar in my tea, but I do watch my sugar and fat intake.
 Even when I travel.
 So, no pastels de nata for me.
 Not now, anyway.

 Back at the apartment, we acquaint ourselves with the bathroom, which was ingeniously designed to include a shower, toilet, and sink in a space no larger than a queen-size bed.
 Fred would certainly not fit in there, but everyone else is a good sport, and there are enough towels for all of us.
 We finally get to relax, take a shower, and prepare for the night.
 I boil some water for tea and put the cookies out for everyone to get a feel of home.
 I wash my dress in the kitchen sink and hang it out the window to dry in the light rain.
 Vera retires to bed first.
-Our bodies are still operating a couple of hours ahead of Lisbon, since we came from Israel on a six-hours flight, and we need to rest before another big day tomorrow.
+Our bodies are still operating a couple of hours ahead of Lisbon since we came from Israel on a six-hour flight, and we need to rest before another big day tomorrow.
 Anna spent more than 10 hours on a bus, and she is ready to collapse on the blankets she piled on the floor.
 Rita is already snoring on the couch which is a bit too short for her, so her feet are hanging over the side.

 “It’s like the soul music of Portugal,” I say.
 “Usually sad, but not always.
 They play Fado in bars and restaurants around the city.”

-She pulls out her phone, googles ‘Fado in Lisbon’ and asks if she should make reservations.
+She pulls out her phone, googles ‘Fado in Lisbon’, and asks if she should make reservations.
 “Absolutely,” I say.
 Finally, I can contribute to the itinerary and not just tag along.

-Usually she frowns when I know touristy stuff that she doesn’t.
+Usually, she frowns when I know touristy stuff that she doesn’t.
 But tonight she is tired, and maybe this is why she is soft on me.
 Or maybe because I speak Portuguese she can accept my skimpy knowledge of Portugal’s culture.

 “Okay, we have reservations for tomorrow night,” she says and drags her body out of my room.